 In short, it's simply a lot of fun.
 It's also gorgeously rendered and animated, and there are dozens of weapon and power-set combinations that would translate well to a fantasy universe.

 .
 Both have complicated crafting minigames that are fun in and of themselves.
 Both at one time also made use of component crafting to build up items and provide a lot of variety and desirability in tradeskilled items (though EQII

 peerless tradeskill questing system.
 It's very possible to create a crafting-only character in Norrath, as the devs have stuffed the game full of crafting quests and quest timelines that offer ample rewards, interesting stories, and progression on par with the game's substantial adventuring component.

 original tradeskill model.
 The best example of this was when I, as a newbie armorsmith, actually died at the forge after botching a button press and presumably mishandling a pot of molten steel.
 Or maybe I forgot my safety goggles and took an errant spark to the eye -- who knows?
 Naturally this led to plenty of guffaws in guild and trade chat, but the larger point is that a crafting system through which you can't AFK to max level is the way to go.

 ' item naming system, too.
 I've yet to see another MMO where absolutely every crafted item, from sub-components to finished items, can be given a unique maker's mark.
 I don't know whether it's a database overhead issue or if devs are just reluctant to have to implement another sort of profanity filter.
 Whatever the reason, it's a quality-of-life feature that's sorely missed.

 I'd go a step further and make my theoretical entertainers into a sort of muse for crafters, too.
 Whether it was something as simple as a buff to production capabilities or the ability to create unique and desirable skins or gear based on player inspiration, I'd love to see commissioned artists as an integral part of a game economy.

 As to the economy, there's no need to go into a lot of detail here.
 Basically take EVE Online

 system is markedly superior to every other attempt in terms of usable items, placement and sizing options, bells and whistles, and the nearly limitless construction potential.
 The only thing I'd change about it would be its instanced nature.
 Open world housing is preferable in my opinion, provided you don't lose all the original functionality.

 got me thinking about in-game painting (though I'd make it actual painting, perhaps via mobile touch screens, instead of a match-the-shapes minigame).
 I'd like to include some sort of board-based strategy game too, the fantasy equivalent of chess if you will.

 None of these activities would be tied to classes or skills.
 That said, there would be some sort of optional leaderboard or ranked matchmaking system for the chess analogue and maybe a collectible or achievement-based system for advancing your artistic capabilities.

 court and jail mechanics.
 My justice system would have teeth, though, and there would be a non-negotiable permadeath penalty predicated on a certain number of provable offenses.
 Criminality would be an option, but sustained criminality would be challenging to the point that few players would be able to pull it off.

-Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
+And that's basically that.
+With all of those systems in place, plus plenty of questing, dungeoneering, and optional PvP on the side, I could stop hunting for that elusive perfect MMO!Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
 Comments, suggestions, and coverage ideas are welcome, and Some Assembly Required is always looking for players who'd like to show off their MMO creativity.
 Contact us!